Samer-Ismael/Jawaker/README.md

 Feel free to adjust these parameters as needed to fit your specific use case!

-Feel free to adjust these parameters as needed to fit your specific use case!

 ## License

 This project is licensed under the [MIT License](LICENSE).